These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 Legendborn follows Bree Mathews.
 After the death of her mother, she wants to avoid family memories.
 So, she joins a residential program for gifted high school students.

 Legendborn is a brilliant debut novel.
 It was a fast-paced story full of twists and turns.
 And it kept me absolutely hooked.
-In fact, I stayed up to about 2am finishing it.
+In fact, I stayed up until about 2 am finishing it.

 Tracy Deonn also included commentary on racism and slavery.
 They were woven perfectly into the storyline.